Installing GOAD on PROXMOX Part 2: Provisioning

 Provisioning

-If you made other changes to ips, proxmox_pool, proxmox_node, the storage, etc. change them here
+If you have made other changes to ips, proxmox_pool, proxmox_node, storage, etc. modify them here.

-You don't have to change the default values in goad.ini because we will pass variables directly in the command.
-However change values under [proxmox] if you have a different name for the pool or node
+You don't need to modify the default values in goad.ini since we will pass the variables directly in the command.
+However, modify the values under [proxmox] if you have a different name for the pool or node.

 cd /root/GOAD